 Conserving and restoring coral reefs

-My name is Jenny Mallon and I'm in the third year of my PhD studying the biogeochemistry of coral reefs.
+My name is Jenny Mallon and I'm in the final year of my PhD studying the biogeochemistry of coral reefs.

 My ambition is to use scientific research to address the climate change crisis for coral reefs and other coastal ecosystems.